 I am back from my vacation.
 Although we never made it to the mountain for skiing, I had a wonderful time with my family and friends.
 It’s good to be home and great to be cooking again.

 I was craving a hamburger but didn’t want an ordinary burger.
 I thought adding some feta cheese and a few herbs would make these burgers taste fantastic.
 I was right!
 The feta bits caramelized while cooking and added a great flavor to the burger.
 I also decided to caramelize some onions because, well, I love them.
 My husband and I really enjoyed these burgers but my kids said they liked plain ones better.
 I served them with fresh fruit and oven-baked steak fries.
 It was a simple, quick, and tasty dinner.

 How to Make Hamburgers with Feta and Caramelized Onions:

 In a skillet over medium heat, add the onions and cook until caramelized, about 10-12 minutes, making sure to stir frequently.
 Add salt to taste then set aside.

 - 1 tsp Worcestershire sauce

 - Sea salt and fresh cracked pepper, to taste

-Combine all ingredients in a large bowl and mix gently with hands.
+Combine all ingredients in a large bowl and mix gently with your hands.
 Heat a grill pan over medium heat and coat with olive oil cooking spray.
 Form the burgers into patties as thick as desired.
 Place the patties on the grill pan and cook until the desired degree of doneness.
 Remove from heat.